tommi-vsalo/BlueTeamLab/docs/dev/prototype-config.md

 ## 1. Virtual Machines

-The prototype build consists of four virtual machines
+The prototype build consists of four virtual machines.
+This document defines their configurations, networks and OpenTofu provisioning details.

 - **Ansible Controller**: Configures the other three VMs.